MichaelBamba/Pokefind/README.md

 # PokeFind

-A front end web development project that displays various information based on the users selection.
+A front end web development project that displays various Pokemon information based on the users selection.

 ## Getting Started